uit-hdl/pippeline/README.md

   1.16.0.2, therefore the docFormat has been set to "html" in file globals.R.
 This may change with other versions; then the value "pdf" might be possible.
 This works in RStudio 1.0.136, though.
+* The checkbox regarding control-case transitions has currently no function.